What Is B2B Content Marketing?

 B2B content doesn’t get shared on social media all that much.

-I recently partnered with BuzzSumo to analyze 912 million blog posts.
+Some time ago I partnered with BuzzSumo to analyze 912 million blog posts.

 And we found that B2C content gets nearly 10x more social shares than B2B content.